Stephanie041996/Activity_App/README.md

 ## Basic Features and Usage:
 -  Home screen
 -  Basic login: You can log into the app or signup with just a user name. *(Icon automatically assigned)*
--  Profile view with links to groups and created transactions.
+-  Profile view with links to groups and created activities.
--  View all your grouped transactions.
+-  View all your grouped activities.
--  View all your ungrouped transactions.
+-  View all your ungrouped activities.
 -  View all the groups made in the app.
--  View details for each transaction. *(Can access them from grouped and ungrouped transaction views as well as from the group info view)*
+-  View details for each activity. *(Can access them from grouped and ungrouped activity views as well as from the group info view)*
--  Make a new transaction, with ot without belonging to a group.
+-  Make a new activity, with ot without belonging to a group.
--  View details for each group, which include the transactions owned by that group. *(Can access from the all groups view)*
+-  View details for each group, which include the activities owned by that group. *(Can access from the all groups view)*
 -  Make a new group.

 ## Built With